So, what is UCAS?

-There is so much information available on the UCAS website that it can at first seem a little overwhelming.
+There's so much information available on the UCAS website that it can seem a little overwhelming.
 But, dedicate some time to familiarise yourself with their website and you'll soon discover just how much useful information there is, including:.

-- Choosing what to study (we talk about this in week 2)
+- Choosing what to study (covered in week 2)